 - Composing has come back into my life in a serious way.
-I finally found the motivation to invest in gear and instruments both virtual and physical, including an electric violin that both my partner and I have been loving.
+I finally found the motivation to invest in gear and instruments (both virtual and physical), including an electric violin that both my partner and I love.

 - I’m much healthier than I was last year.
 Now, I have the time to cook a nutritious dinner every night and exercise almost every day.
-I’ve rediscovered Griffith Park and it’s seemingly endless running trails, as well as the Angeles Forest where my partner and I have put our legs to the test on countless beautiful trails.
+I’ve rediscovered Griffith Park and its seemingly endless running trails, as well as the Angeles National Forest where my partner and I have put our legs to the test on countless beautiful hikes.

 - I became an uncle!

-- Moved out of DTLA to a much quieter neighborhood and we’re loving it.
+- I moved out of downtown LA to a much quieter neighborhood and we’re loving it.

-- Discovered tons of new music.
+- I discovered tons of new music.
 I’m always listening to something while working from home and it has helped me be more creative in my own music productions.

-- I’ve been brought into the fold at Output, which still feels unreal – everyone here is so smart & interesting and we’re empowering creatives on so many fronts!
+- I’ve been brought into the fold at Output, which still feels unreal.
+Everyone here is so smart and interesting and we’re empowering creatives on so many fronts!

-- Laci and I got an adorable puppy named Poppy and she is maturing into a well-behaved young woman (but she’s still scared of the dark and will poop in the laundry room at night if we aren’t on top of her, lol).
+- Laci and I got an adorable puppy named Poppy and she is maturing into a well-behaved young woman (but she’s still scared of the dark and will poop in the laundry room at night if we aren’t on top of her).

-- These Uniqlo pants are affordable, look really nice, and are softer than sweatpants.
-It’s supposed to be one of those “pick 2 of 3” matrices but they somehow deliver on all 3 fronts and what do you mean I’m wearing them too much its only been 8 months of continuous wear…
+- My favorite Uniqlo pants are affordable, look really nice, and are softer than sweatpants.
+It’s supposed to be one of those “pick two of three” matrices but they somehow deliver on all three fronts and what do you mean I’m wearing them too much it has only been eight months of continuous wear?

 - My brother got married.

-- The Output community (although online) has welcomed me back with open arms and I’m so grateful to be working here for my first job out of college – and so grateful to have a job considering everything this year.
+- The Output community (although online) has welcomed me back with open arms.
+I’m so grateful to be working here for my first job out of college and so grateful to have a job considering everything this year.

-- Moved to LA and made many new friends!
+- I moved to LA and made many new friends!

-- This pandemic has taught me to slow down no matter the moment, savor it as if it was your last.
-Meditation and exercise are at an all time high.
+- This pandemic has taught me to slow down no matter the moment and savor it as if it was your last.
+Meditation and exercise are at an all-time high.

-- Moved back home to be with family and friends, granted we can only see them from a socially accepted distance but it has brought my daughter closer to Aunts, Uncles, Cousins and Grandparents for which she would have missed out.
+- I moved back home to be with family and friends.
+Granted, we can only see them from a socially accepted distance, but it has brought my daughter closer to aunts, uncles, cousins, and grandparents.
 Being close to family was important in my life, and now I realize how important it will be in hers.

-- Get to watch my daughter grow up, each day I see her when she wakes up and when she goes to bed, while 2020 has been a dumpster fire, this year has brought me closer to her than I ever could have imagined and for that I am forever grateful.
+- I get to watch my daughter grow up.
+While 2020 has been a dumpster fire, this year has brought me closer to her than I ever could have imagined and for that, I am forever grateful.

 - I had more time and space to consider how I can be more helpful to my community and leave it better than I found it.
 That exploration resulted in me starting grad school to earn a degree in mental health counseling.
 Mental health is always important, and it will be even more so as the future unfolds.
 I’m so fortunate and excited for this new journey.

-- I’ve been able to spend more quality time with my aging parents and Grammy.
+- I’ve been able to spend more quality time with my aging parents and grandmother.

-- I’m more active and able to spend time in nature, something I wasn’t making time for pre-Covid.
+- I’m more active and able to spend time in nature, which is something I wasn’t making time for pre-COVID.